github/codeql/docs/codeql/support/framework-support.rst

     Note

-    For details of language and compiler support in the most recent release of the CodeQL CLI, see `Supported languages and frameworks <https://codeql.github.com/docs/codeql-overview/supported-languages-and-frameworks/>`__ in the CodeQL CLI documentation.
+    For details of framework and library support in the most recent release of the CodeQL CLI, see `Supported languages and frameworks <https://codeql.github.com/docs/codeql-overview/supported-languages-and-frameworks/>`__ in the CodeQL CLI documentation.

 .. pull-quote::